JerryJheng/portfolio/README.md

 # portfolio
 <p>
-Hi, this Jerry, a 98 percent newbie in data science. <br>
+Hi, this Jerry, a 98 percent rookie in data science. <br>
-Welcome to my portfolio, which is also my trip in this discipline, and I'll keep learning and update it!
+Welcome to my portfolio, which is also my trip in this discipline.
+In this repository, I will keep practicing and learning new skills by applying them to the topic I am interested in.
 <br>
-Perhaps like a programming-log?
+And update it perhaps like a programming-log?
 <br>
 So...
 Stay tuned!
 <br>